Haunted mansions, graveyards, and trails- oh my!

 At the cemetery near where the Dorothea Dix Hospital for the mentally ill in Raleigh operated from 1856 to 2012, some say they can still hear the screams of deceased patients at night.

 N.C.
 Executive Mansion

-The first governor to live here, Daniel Fowler, a widower with four children, had a bed made to accommodate himself and a son who often crept in at night.
+The first governor to live here, Daniel Fowle, a widower with four children, had a bed made to accommodate himself and a son who often crept in at night.
 “But he didn’t get to enjoy it for long—he died in this bed,” says Brad Kennedy, a guide at Tobacco Road Tours, known for its Haunted Footsteps Ghost Tour.
 When Governor Bob Scott removed the bed, he reported hearing a “screeching sound” behind the walls.
 But once the antique bed was put back into position, the “knock of Governor Fowler” ceased.

 200 N Blount St, Raleigh; details here